-Two eagles awake to the sound of thunder, or rather, a helicopter that hovers overhead.
-While mama eagle flees, papa defends their eggs but is captured, leaving mama to raise three eaglets by herself.
+Two eagles awake one winter morning to the sound of an approaching helicopter.
+While mama eagle flees, papa defends their eggs but is captured by the insectile monster, leaving mama to raise three eaglets by herself.

 Not every little girl is a princess, and not every bear isn’t.

 A good fairy tale does more than entertain and frighten children.
 It also teaches what virtues are worth pursuing and what vices are to be avoided.
 The best fairy tales go further: beyond failure to the reward awaiting the repentant at the end of the long road to redemption.
 A few tales in this collection may be unsuitable for children, but all strive to impart a little wisdom to the foolish and encourage a bit of folly in the wise.

 Here be dragons and rodents, brave warriors, lonely wanderers, and, yes, even a princess or two.
 Together, if you give them a chance, they will lead you to Faerie, and, if you’re lucky, they might even leave you there.